Dozens Of Pink Cadillacs To Line Detroit During Aretha Franklin’s Funeral

 The Queen of Soul’s funeral takes place tomorrow in Detroit at the Greater Grace Temple.
-Thousands of fans have stepped out in tribute of the greater singer since her death on August 16, and a report by CNN indicates that the celebration of her life will continue on as she is laid to rest through a group of pink Cadillac owners.
+Thousands of fans have stepped out in tribute of the singer since her death on August 16, and a report by CNN indicates that the celebration of her life will continue on as she is laid to rest through a group of pink Cadillac owners.

 A couple dozen of the famed cars are expected to line the streets of the city leading to the church, hailing from as far as Texas and Florida.